thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

   remember for years to come.

-  The smooth and stable nature of the catamaran means the boat is suitable for all ages and abilities.
+  The smooth and stable nature of the catamaran means our boats are suitable for all ages and abilities.